avabs/avabs.github.io/AZ-204/Database_Services.md

         - Throughput exclusive to a container
     - Shared
         - Throughout is shared among the container
-##### Change feed
+- Two ways to read data from Cosmos DB
+    - Points Reads - Key/value lookup on a Single Item ID and partition key - 1 RUs
+    - Queries - A query allows you to return multiple items - At least 2.3 RUs
+- Request Units
 - Azure Cosmos DB exposes a "change feed".
 The change feed support in Azure Cosmos DB works by listening to a database container for changes.
+DynamoDB has streams.
+Change feed is supported by all APIs except Table API.
 ![image](https://user-images.githubusercontent.com/36666451/196996297-9bec247c-2adf-4b3a-8082-bb5501632150.png)